 Gabriel Mendoza Gagnier

-is Mary Jane’s son, a 2nd year student of veterinarian medicine at the UPAEP University in the state of Puebla and top-ranking Mexican youth endurance rider.
+is Mary Jane’s son, a 4th year student of veterinarian medicine at the UPAEP University in the state of Puebla and top-ranking Mexican endurance rider.

-Gabriel represented Mexico in the North American Young Riders Endurance Ride championships in 2011 and 2012, finishing Top 10 each time.
+Gabriel riding Spirit are qualified for a world championship in the 120 km. distance.
+He represented Mexico in the North American Young Riders Endurance Ride championships in 2011 and 2012, finishing Top 10 each time.
 In 2009 together with Canada, Mexico won the team silver medal in the 75 mile competition.
-A native Oaxacan, ( who speaks fluent English and Spanish ) he is both fun and informative on the trail – a fund of local knowledge.
+A native Oaxacan, ( who speaks fluent English and Spanish ) Gabriel is both fun and informative on the trail – a fund of local knowledge.